Elizabeth Celaya has not received any gifts yet

 I have a BA in Latin American Studies from Vassar College, and an MS in Nonprofit Management from The New School.

 2014 - what a year it has been!
 In brief:

 In December we were awarded $1,350,000 in funding through the NYS Consolidated Funding Application.
 This brings our total committed funds to 64% of the total needed to rehabilitate the building.
-This announcement followed close on the…Continue
+This announcement followed close on the heels of a $100,000 award from the TD Charitable Foundation. …Continue

 If that sounds good to you then I've got your attention and can remind you of the Middle Main Walking Club setting off tomorrow at 12:15 from the Mid-Hudson Heritage Center at 317 Main St. It looks like cool, partly cloud, dry fall weather tomorrow- perfect conditions for a mid-day invigorating walk that will leave you feeling great and full of energy for the rest of the day!

 I encourage you to take part if you can for several…Continue